Natural capital and ecosystem services

 We are one of 50 businesses to support the development of the natural capital protocol, a standardised framework to measure and value direct and indirect impacts and dependencies on nature.

 We recognise that some of our projects have the potential to create a negative impact on local biodiversity.
 However, there are opportunities for us to leave a positive legacy by enhancing biodiversity as a result of our operations.

-Through our charity partner Groundwork, and other local charities, our employees have contributed to enhancing biodiversity in the local communities in which we work through our ‘lend a hand’ volunteer programme.
+Through our ‘lend a hand’ volunteer programme, working with local charities, our employees have contributed to enhancing biodiversity in the local communities in which we work, through activities such as tree planting and pond creation.